-When the game ends, the player who has most victory point (VP) gaining maids and (introduced in this set) buildings in his house is the "perfect master" and the winner of the game.
+When the game ends, the player who has most victory point (VP) gaining maids in his staff (all his cards) is the "perfect master" and the winner of the game.

 Go for a maid harem!

 Note: Tanto Cuore means "Much heart" in Italian.